zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-tomcat.md

 1. Extract the DXP `.war` file contents to `$CATALINA_BASE/webapps/ROOT`.
 1. Start Tomcat by navigating to `$CATALINA_HOME/bin` and executing `./startup.sh`.
 Alternatively, execute `./catalina.sh run` to tail DXP's log file.
 The log audits startup activities and is useful for debugging deployment.

 Congratulations!
-You're running DXP on
+You're running DXP on Tomcat.

 ## Next Steps